Engineering productivity report 2026

 Executive Overview

-In 2026, engineering teams face unprecedented workflow complexity:
+In 2026, engineering teams face unprecedented workflow complexity.
+Our DevOps workflow research shows:

 Merge Conflicts Are Increasing with Team Size